The tour company also used to have Hop-on ferry services within Vancouver, as well as whale watching trips from Coal Harbour to Howe Sound.

 The Return Trip Back to Vancouver

-The Pacific Ferries’ boat returns to Vancouver from Gibsons at around 1:45 pm (plus or minus) and the trip back takes about an hour.
-Instead of returning straight to Coal Harbour though, the ferry heads first to Granville Island.
+The Pacific Ferries’ boat returned to Vancouver from Gibsons at around 1:45 pm (plus or minus) and the trip back took about an hour.
+Instead of returning straight to Coal Harbour though, the ferry headed first to Granville Island.

 Granville Island Visit

-The Island Hopping Tour has a pre-end-of-tour stop at Granville Island.
-Passengers say goodbye to the captain and crew at the dock and are then free to explore Granville Island for as long as they like (or at least up until the time of the last boat back to Coal Harbour).
+The Island Hopping Tour used to have a pre-end-of-tour stop at Granville Island.
+Passengers would say goodbye to the captain and crew at the dock and were then free to explore Granville Island for as long as they liked (or at least up until the time of the last boat back to Coal Harbour).

-In addition to the Island Hopping Tours, Pacific Ferries also offers a Hop on Boat Tour service between Coal Harbour, the Shipyards (in North Vancouver) and Granville Island.
-Passengers on the Island Hopping Tour are welcome to stay on Granville Island and explore the area, and then, at their leisure, catch the Hop on Boat Tour ferry back to Coal Harbour (which departs approximately once every hour up until 7:00 pm).
+In addition to the Island Hopping Tours, Pacific Ferries also offered a Hop on Boat Tour service between Coal Harbour, the Shipyards (in North Vancouver) and Granville Island.
+Passengers on the Island Hopping Tour were welcome to stay on Granville Island and explore the area, and then, at their leisure, catch the Hop on Boat Tour ferry back to Coal Harbour (which departed approximately once every hour up until 7:00 pm).

 For information about the Hop on Boat Tours, click Pacific Ferries’ Hop on City Tours.

 For a list of things to do at this second-to-last destination, click Granville Island.